 Walls Whare vicinity

 Access: On SH2 just N of the Waiohine River Bridge is the Beef Creek Bridge.
 Immediately beyond this, turn L, for the Waiohine Gorge, into Matarawa Rd.
-After 5 kilometres, turn R into Moffats Rd (not named on the signpost) and 2 kilometres further on turn L into the Waiohine Gorge Rd, which soon becomes a narrow gravel road leading to the Waiohine Gorge road-end.
-NB: A slip on the road means cars must park ten minutes' walk short of the road end (May 2017).
-There is a small ford just before the bluffs, and Devil Creek, with a culverted ford which could be difficult after heavy rain, is met further on.
+After 5 kilometres, turn R into Moffats Rd (not named on the signpost) and 2 kilometres further on turn L into the Waiohine Gorge Rd, which soon becomes a narrow gravel road leading to the Waiohine Gorge road-end at the Park boundary.
+There is a small ford just before the bluffs; Devil Creek, with a culverted ford which could be difficult after heavy rain, is met further on.
 The farms on the left just before the bluffs may provide space for parking if you fear either lack of security at the road-end or the Devil Creek ford.
-Parking here is a privilege not a right—be courteous—and ask permission first.
+Parking here is a privilege not a right — be courteous — and ask permission first.

-Overview: The Park boundary is marked by a cattle-stop, and immediately on the L is the Waiohine Shelter, with a little picnic/camping site.
+Overview: There is parking just inside the Park boundary, which is marked by a cattle-stop.
+Immediately on the L of the cattle stop is the Waiohine Shelter, with a little picnic/camping site.
 Access to the river here is down a track just outside the cattle-stop.
-The Waiohine Gorge road-end is a couple of kilometres inside the Park boundary.
-This road-end vicinity is referred to as ¿Walls Whare in this guide, though the hut is no longer.
+The old Waiohine Gorge road-end is a couple of kilometres inside the Park boundary, 15 minutes walk away.
+This old road-end vicinity is referred to as Walls Whare in this guide, though the hut is no longer.
 There are toilets here, and picnic and camping sites.

 Down: From the top of Reeves the track leads through the burnt areas reaching better bush as it descends towards knob 785.
 Forty-five minutes from Reeves the track forks just before point 745, with the track to Woodside heading R and that to Walls Whare climbing the knob just a little before swinging L for its descent to Coal Stream.
-The track becomes progressively steeper and is vague in places: it should be watched for as it approaches the precipitous side of the stream.
-Across Coal Stream, follow down its TL for a minute before scrambling up to the high terrace on the Waiohine TR and the swingbridge.
+The track, well marked, becomes progressively steeper as it approaches the precipitous side of the stream.
+Cross Coal Stream and scramble up to the high terrace on the Waiohine TR and the swing-bridge.
 Alternatively, in low water, the ford across the Waiohine at the mouth of the stream gives quick access to the TL, where a track will be picked up in the tutu just below the bend, leading up to the road-end.
-About 2½ hours from the top of Reeves to the Walls Whare carpark. [revised December 2016]
+About 2½ hours from the top of Reeves to Walls Whare. [revised October 2017]

-Inwards: Cross the footbridge at Walls Whare and on the bush terrace, bear L along the track to cross a small stream.
+Inwards: Cross the footbridge at Walls Whare, and on the bush terrace bear L along the track to cross a small stream.
 Within 1 minute the climb commences towards the ridge that connects Reeves to Cone.
 A rather determined climb of 25–30 minutes brings the second of two groves of large rimu.
 From here the spur grade eases notably from the gorge faces to the gentler angle of the ancient downlands.
 These belong to an earlier age before the current phase of mountain building and river down-cutting.
-The grade decreases more, a bump is passed, and within 90 minutes the main ridge is met where the route from Reeves joins the track to the Cone vicinity.
+The grade decreases more, a bump is passed, and within 90 minutes the track swings NNW, where the main ridge is met, and is joined by the route from Reeves.

-Seven minutes N towards Cone Saddle, the shortcut turn-off to Cone Hut is met.
+Seven minutes N towards Cone Saddle, the old pack track provides a shortcut to Cone Hut.
 (Cone Hut is some 25 minutes distant from here – 2 hours travel from the swing-bridge.)
 From this point on the main ridge, 15 minutes of easy travel brings Cone Saddle – less than 2 hours from the bridge.

 Cone Saddle is the cross-roads of the Tauherenikau – Totara Flats track with the Reeves – Cone track.
 Cone Hut is 30 minutes down the gully to the L from the NW end of Cone Saddle.

-Outwards: In the reverse direction, the old packhorse trail climbs SE from Cone Saddle and in 20 minutes the short-cut from Cone Hut is passed.
-From here, 7 minutes S along the ridge brings the Walls turn-off, then follow down the spur to the Waiohine River.
+Outwards: In the reverse direction, the old packhorse trail climbs SE from Cone Saddle and in 20 minutes the point is passed where the pack track drops R to Cone Hut.
+From here, 7 minutes S along the ridge brings the turn E on to the spur down to the Waiohine River and Walls Whare.
 This track is reasonably well marked and padded and is of gentle grade apart from the final 25 minutes.
-Where it reaches the high bush terrace above the Waiohine river, swing L along the track for 1 minute before dropping to cross the Walls swing-bridge – 90 minutes from the main ridge.
+Where it reaches the high bush terrace above the Waiohine River, swing L along the track for 1 minute before dropping to cross the Walls Whare swing-bridge – 90 minutes from the main ridge. [revised October 2017]

 Over the bridge at Walls to the Waiohine TR, then upstream on a good track along high terraces to Totara Flats, about 3¼ hours away.